AnchorFree/objective-c-style-guide/README.md

 UIButton *setBut;
 ```

 A two letter prefix should always be used for class names and constants, however may be omitted for Core Data entity names.
 For common AnchorFree entities prefix 'AF' should be used.
+Each project should use own prefix for custom entities (BN, HT etc.)

 Constants should be camel-case with all words capitalized and prefixed by the related class name for clarity.